m1ke10/pygame-snake/README.md

 # Pygame Snake

-a snake game made in pytho
+a snake game made in python
 ## Table of Contents

 - [Project Overview](#project-overview)